Stabilizing Temperature and Humidity While Cutting Energy Costs

 Mr. Ken Cooksey, Controls Division Manager at PC Automation, set out to satisfy the requirements for a stable conditioned environment within tight specified ranges.

-Mr. Cooksey stated that “the first asipc2phase at the Art Gallery required us to control hydronic cooling and heating systems and a lot of different HVAC equipment including chillers, boilers, very large multi-zone air handlers, conventional hydronic air handlers, dehumidifiers, steam generators and pumps.”
+Mr. Cooksey stated that “the first phase at the Art Gallery required us to control hydronic cooling and heating systems and a lot of different HVAC equipment including chillers, boilers, very large multi-zone air handlers, conventional hydronic air handlers, dehumidifiers, steam generators and pumps.”

 To do so, Mr. Cooksey selected ASI Controls’ ASIC/1 VAV and Rooftop Unitary controllers and ASIC/2 Energy Management controllers to implement the detailed extensive programming required.
 The controllers were programmed and installed along with an ASI WebLink software front end that enabled Mr. Cooksey to remotely monitor environmental conditions.
 Mr. Cooksey observed and adjusted the control strategy to ensure conditions were consistently within desired ranges.